 This web-presence details the chemical, mechanical and physical properties of the aluminium casting alloys

-from RHEINFELDEN ALLOYS.
+from Aluminium Rheinfelden Alloys.
 They can be compared using tables.

 Advice is also provided on how to work with our casting alloys in the melt process and how to gain